nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

 1. User requests to edit a task
-2. KoolToDoManager prompts user for name of task
+2. Burdens prompts user for name of task
 3. User inputs name of task
-4. KoolToDoManager prompts user for new details of task
+4. Burdens prompts user for new details of task
 5. User inputs new details of task
-6. KoolToDoManager edits the task <br>
+6. Burdens edits the task <br>
 Use case ends.

 **Extensions**